danielbankhead/jetta/README.md

     - receiving additional information behind an error
     - sending an error directly to a client in their native language
     - debugging
-  - every key corresponds to `results.error.type` ('http-request-error') from a request when an error has occurred
+  - every key corresponds to `results.error.type` from a request when an error has occurred ('http-request-error', 'http-too-many-redirects', etc.)
   - every object has the following attributes:
     - `details` BOOLEAN
       - determines if an error includes an `Error` object with extended stack details